babanini95/gentmini/README.md

 3. Practice our Python and functional programming skills

 The goal is not to build an LLM from scratch, but to instead use a pre-trained LLM to build an agent from scratch.

+## How It Works

+The agent uses Gemini API to process user input and generate responses.
+It will only work on a specified working directory defined in `config.py` (a simple calculator app in this case).
+The agent can call a set of predefined functions, which are defined in the `functions` directory.
+For this project, the agent can get files info, read a file, write to a file, and run Python code.

 ## Project Structure